2021 Novak Djokovic tennis season: Yearly summary

-Early hard court season

-Djokovic was scheduled to appear in an Adelaide exhibition tournament, called "A Day at the Drive".
-He was supposed to play a match against Jannik Sinner.
-But, due to hand blisters, he chose to skip the match and prepare for the upcoming ATP Cup and the Australian Open.
-Fellow Serbian Filip Krajinović played and won the first set of the match by 6-3, but Djokovic made a surprise appearance to play the second set.
-Djokovic won the second set by 6-3, winning the match.

 ATP Cup

 Novak Djokovic began his official season by taking part in Serbia's national team in the ATP Cup.
 Looking to defend the past year's title, Serbia met Canada and Germany in Group A. Djokovic defeated Denis Shapovalov in straight sets, and teamed with Filip Krajinović to defeat Shapovalov and Milos Raonic in doubles, to help Serbia defeat Canada.
 However, Serbia's tournament ended with a loss against Germany.
 Djokovic defeated Alexander Zverev in three sets, but lost in doubles with Nikola Ćaćić against Zverev and Jan-Lennard Struff.

 Australian Open

-Djokovic started the Australian open with a straight sets win against Jeremy Chardy and a four-set win against Frances Tiafoe.
+Djokovic started the Australian open with a straight set win against Jérémy Chardy and a four-set win against Frances Tiafoe.
 Djokovic won a five-set thriller against Taylor Fritz in the third round, despite an injury scare.
 He continued his dominance at the Australian Open by overwhelming Milos Raonic and Zverev in four sets.
 He defeated Russians Aslan Karatsev and Daniil Medvedev in straight sets in the semi-finals and finals, to win the Australian Open again.
 The victory marked his record-extending ninth men's singles title at the tournament, and also his 18th major title overall.